- Housed in one of the nation’s top ranked Departments of Kinesiology.

 Student success is our top priority.
 Success is measured in retention, success on the licensure examination and employment after graduation.
 The table below provides these data for the five most recent graduation classes.
 The first-time licensure examination pass rates are found in parentheses.
 If you have any questions about this information please feel free to contact:

-DPT Program Director & Associate Professor
+Interim DPT Program Director & Assistant Professor in Residence

 |DPT 2018||100%||100% (96%)||100%|

 Information on the costs of the UConn DPT Program